Sunday, May 18, 2025

 Room: TBD

-This lecture will review the causes of coughing or dyspnea in dogs and highlight the pros and cons of commonly used diagnostics (Xray, echo/ ultrasound, biomarkers) to help identify if a dog is coughing or in respiratory distress due to a cardiac or airway- related disease.
+This lecture will review the causes of coughing or dyspnea in dogs and highlight the pros and cons of commonly used diagnostics (X-ray, echo/ ultrasound, biomarkers) to help identify if a dog is coughing or in respiratory distress due to a cardiac or airway-related disease.
 This will be followed by case examples, where the utility of different imaging modalities and blood tests is exemplified to determine if a patient had cardiac or respiratory disease.
-Recommended therapy and follow-up for these cases is discussed.
+Recommended therapy and follow-up for these cases will also be discussed.

 Learning Objectives: